paproki/UKBUtils/README.md

 This information can be used to detect abnormal errors.
 If the number at the bottom differs from the number of missing then something happened.

 Finally the file corrupted_zips.log will only be create if the script detects that a zip file is malformed.
 For test this I go through all the zip files and try unzipping them using unzip -t XXXXXXXXXX.zip, which is a 'silent' unzipping that does not actually do the unzipping.

+The last step which is no included in this script will be to copy the data onto RDM.
+However I think we'll maybe, possibly, probably need to manually check the fail files prior to doing the copying?!

 ## Documentation for Create_bulk_file.sh